-Important: HTTP access is disabled for cOS Core 11.01 and later
+Note: HTTP access is disabled for cOS Core 11.01 and later

 For cOS Core version 11.01 and later, HTTP management access is disabled in the default configuration and HTTPS must be used.
-HTTP access can be enabled by the administrator but this is not recommended.
+Unencrypted access with HTTP can be enabled by the administrator but this is not recommended.